 John Knox Ranch believes that the best experiences in life are ones that are shared with others.
 Over the years, we have collaborated with a number of organizations and groups whose mission and goals complement ours.
 The work we accomplish together is greater than anything we might do alone.
-We welcome new partners and future “long-time friends,” so if you are interested in exploring the possibility partnering with us, please call us at (830) 935-4568 or email Kathy Anderson, Executive Director.
+We welcome new partners and future “long-time friends,” so if you are interested in exploring the possibility partnering with us, please call us at (830) 935-4568 or email Chris Holmes, Executive Director.
 Our current partners and friends are:

 John Knox Ranch is a camp, conference, and retreat center related to the Presbyterian Church (U.S.A.)